acid23m/yii2-admin/README.md

 ],
 ```

-- every controller in backend must be extended from *\dashboard\controllers\web\BaseController*.
+- Every controller in backend must be extended from *\dashboard\controllers\web\BaseController*.

-- add rule to UrlManager config
+- Add rule to UrlManager config.

 ```php
 'rules' => [